-- 5.1 Renewable Energy Policy 1 and 2 of the Local Development Plan are the two policies that cover wind energy.
-Renewable Energy Policy 1 states that large-scale commercial wind turbines are incompatible with the special qualities of the National Park and are not considered to be appropriate within the National Park or where outside the National Park they affect its landscape setting.
-However there is support for single turbines with a height to blade tip of less than 30 metres that meet the specific criteria in the policy.
-Renewable Energy Policy 2 covers renewable energy development adjacent to the National Park and there is a criteria listed in the policy that must be met or otherwise the authority would object to the proposals (Appendix 7). - In general, wind energy proposals should provide information on the wind turbine(s) and all necessary associated infrastructure, including access tracks, underground cabling, powerhouses and borrow pits etc. The impact and scale of the additional infrastructure will be dependent on the size of the proposal. - The landscape character of the National Park is varied comprising farmed lowland, steep sided glens both afforested and open, lochs, rivers and coast and expansive open upland.
+- 5.1 Local Plan policies REN1 'Wind Renewable Energy Developments' and REN5 'Renewable Energy Development Adjacent to the National Park Boundary' are the two specific policies in relation to wind energy proposals. - 5.2 In general, wind energy proposals should provide information on the wind turbine(s) and all necessary associated infrastructure, including access tracks, underground cabling, powerhouses and borrow pits etc. The impact and scale of the additional infrastructure will be dependent on the size of the proposal. - 5.3 The landscape character of the National Park is varied comprising farmed lowland, steep sided glens both afforested and open, lochs, rivers and coast and expansive open upland.
 Within this varied landscape it is difficult to definitively map where small scale, single turbines may be acceptable in landscape terms.
 Even within a single Landscape Character Type (LCT) the capacity for development can vary significantly as a result of the prominence of the site, existing development and surrounding views and viewpoints.
 Consequently this SPG's approach is to provide guidance and examples on what is likely to be acceptable in common scenarios within the some of the LCTs of the park. - 5.4 It is considered that there are some opportunities to locate single wind turbines up to 15m high in the National Park.
 These structures will have a similar size to modest mature trees or large farm or industrial buildings.
 As such, if carefully sited, they may be accommodated within the landscape without harming the special qualities.
 Information on Permitted Development rights for wind turbines within the curtilage of a dwellinghouse can be found on the Scottish Government website. - 5.5 There are also limited opportunities to site single wind turbines up to 30m high in the landscape.
 They would typically be higher than the majority of manmade structure in the National Park, both in the more settled areas and in isolated rural locations.
-As a result, they are likely to become a prominent feature in the landscape and can potentially detract from the National Parks' special landscape qualities.
+As a result, they are likely to become a prominent feature in the landscape and can potentially detract from the National Parks' special qualities.